Wildlander-mod/Support/Docs/ModdingUltSky.md

 <!-- /TOC -->

 ## Ultimate Skyrim Modding Basics
+Important Terms

+1) mod organiser      - The tool which makes everything work - Installed as part of the wabbajack installation in <Ultsky install directory>\Content\Mod Organizer.exe
+2) reqtificator       - The requiem patcher - Makes 3rd party mods compatible with the Ultsky install.
+If you are going to do any modding at all this must be setup first.
+Instructions for how to do this are [here](https://github.com/phinocio/UltimateSkyrim/blob/master/Docs/FAQ.md#reqtificator-questions)
+3) reqtificator.ini   - The configuration paramayers for the requiem patcher - needed if you are going to make any appearance changes or add any new races.
+Located in
+<Ultsky install directory>\Content\mods\UltSky 4.0.7 Core Files\SkyProc Patchers\Requiem
+4) [Dyndolod](https://github.com/phinocio/UltimateSkyrim/blob/master/Docs/Patchers.md#dyndolod)           - The tool which draws items in the distance, generally needed to be ran if adding mods which change the landscape or add new player homes
+5) [Automatic Varients](https://github.com/phinocio/UltimateSkyrim/blob/master/Docs/Patchers.md#automatic-variants) - The tool which makes creatures in the game have different appeances rather than all having the same appearance.
+6) Merging mods       - Advanced modding technique to combine multiple mods Plugin's into one.

 Installing Mods not covered by guides

 - Download it to your UltSky download folder (this will be the directory you entered on the wabbajack installer when you first installed the list)